anujjj7/KubernetesVotingApp_Pods/README.md

 # KubernetesVotingApp_Pods
-Kubernetes Voting app porject using simple pods only.
+Kubernetes Voting app project using simple pods only.